 The Final Thesis Committee (see Final Thesis Committee Approval Form) includes all members of the Working Thesis Committee plus one internal and one external examiner.
 At least three of the Final Thesis Committee members must be members of the BMB Graduate Group.
-The thesis advisor is not a member of the committee, but must attend all committee meetings and the open part of the defense.
+The thesis advisor is not a member of the committee, but should attend all committee meetings and the open part of the thesis defense.
 He or she may not participate in the deliberations of the thesis committee.

 The external examiner is someone from outside the University and outside the BMB Graduate Group with expertise in the area of the thesis work who is brought in as an additional examiner for the thesis defense.
 If it is not possible for the external examiner to attend the oral defense, he or she will be asked to provide a written report to the Chair of the student's thesis committee.